A practical guide to HubSpot Breeze Agent inputs and outputs

 The inputs for Breeze Agents primarily consist of your HubSpot CRM data, knowledge base content, and past marketing materials.
 The outputs are generated content (like blog posts or social media updates) and automated actions within HubSpot, such as answering support tickets or enrolling contacts in sequences.

-To utilize the Breeze Agent Inputs and Outputs, you generally need HubSpot's Professional or Enterprise plans for specific hubs.
+To utilize the Breeze Agent inputs and outputs, you generally need HubSpot's Professional or Enterprise plans for specific hubs.
 For instance, Content and Social Media Agents require Content Hub or Marketing Hub Professional/Enterprise, while customer agents need Service Hub Professional or Enterprise.

-For customer support, the Breeze Agent Inputs and Outputs allow the Customer Agent to process incoming tickets using your knowledge base.
+For customer support, the Breeze Agent inputs and outputs allow the Customer Agent to process incoming tickets using your knowledge base.
 It can answer common questions and close tickets, escalating to a human only when it's unable to resolve an issue or uncertainty arises.

-Teams can accomplish tasks such as drafting blog posts, creating social media updates, personalizing sales emails, answering customer support tickets, and drafting new knowledge base articles using the Breeze Agent Inputs and Outputs.
+Teams can accomplish tasks such as drafting blog posts, creating social media updates, personalizing sales emails, answering customer support tickets, and drafting new knowledge base articles using the Breeze Agent inputs and outputs.
 These actions are all managed within the HubSpot platform.

 Share this post